-\textit{Model and pairing channels}–– The H polytype of TMDs MX$_2$ (M=Nb,Ta, X=S, Se) crystallizes in a trigonal prismatic crystal structure (Fig~\ref{fig:Hlayernormalstate} (a)) with $D_{3h}$ point-group symmetry.
-The Fermi surface derives from the ${d_{z^2},d_{x^2-y^2},d_{xy}}$ orbitals of the transition metal\cite{Mockli18}.
+The H polytype of monolayer TMDs MX$_2$ (M=Nb,Ta, X=S, Se) crystallizes in a trigonal prismatic crystal structure (Fig~\ref{fig:Hlayernormalstate} (a)) with $D_{3h}$ point-group symmetry.
+The Fermi surface derives from ${d_{z^2},d_{x^2-y^2},d_{xy}}$-like orbitals centered at the transition metal positions\cite{Mockli18}.
 We consider a spinful three-band tight-binding model with up to third-nearest neighbours hoppings\cite{Liu13} in the orbital basis $\{d_{z^2},d_{x^2-y^2},d_{xy}\}$ which reads

-where $h^{\mathrm{TNN}}_{\boldsymbol{k}}$ is the tight-binding Hamiltonian with up to third nearest-neighbours hoppings, $\lambda$ is the SOC strength, and $L_z$ is the matrix of the z-component of the angular momentum in the orbital basis $\{d_{z^2},d_{x^2-y^2},d_{xy}\}$ (See Ref.~[\onlinecite{Liu13}] for details and Fig.~\ref{fig:Hlayernormalstate} (b) for the resulting band structure.).
+where $h^{\mathrm{TNN}}_{\boldsymbol{k}}$ is the tight-binding Hamiltonian with up to third nearest-neighbours hoppings, $\lambda$ is the SOC strength, and $L_z$ is the matrix of the z-component of the angular momentum in the orbital basis $\{d_{z^2},d_{x^2-y^2},d_{xy}\}$.
+See Ref.~[\onlinecite{Liu13}] for parameter details and Fig.~\ref{fig:Hlayernormalstate}(b) for the resulting band structure.

 Superconductivity is described with the Bogoliubov-de Gennes (BdG) Hamiltonian defined in terms of Nambu spinors $\Psi = (\psi,\psi^{\dagger})^T$ as

 with $\Delta^\dagger_{\boldsymbol{k}} = - \Delta_{-\boldsymbol{k}}^*$ the superconducting gap.
 For simplicity we consider only momentum-independent pairing states where $\Delta_{\boldsymbol{k}} = \Delta$ is a 6x6 matrix in spin and orbital space.